uvarc/rc-website/content/userinfo/rivanna/software/jupyterlab.md

 If you are more familiar with the classic Notebook environment, you can change the JupyterLab format by clicking on `Help` and select `Launch Classic Notebook`.

-# Interesting Features
+# Custom JupyterLab Kernels
 You may notice that the number or type of tiles on the Launcher differs between your account and a colleague’s account.
-If you have created any conda environments in your account, those environments will appear as separate, specialized kernels.
+If you have created conda environments with the `ipykernel` package installed, those environments will appear as separate, specialized kernels labeled `Python [conda env:<ENV_NAME>]`.
 You may need to hover over a tile to see the name of the environment.